thermalogic/RustSEUIF97/README.md

 IF97 is the high-speed package of IAPWS-IF97 in Rust.
 It is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5~10x speed-up compared to  the `powi()` of the Rust standard library.
+Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5~10x speed-up compared to  the `powi()` of the Rust standard library，5x speed-up compared to  the shared library in C using the same fast algorithms.

 The following input pairs are implemented: